 Contract backlog for our Federal Government Segment represents the estimated amount of future revenues to be recognized under awarded contracts, including task orders and options, at a point in time ("Contract Backlog").
 These estimates are subject to change and may be affected by the execution of new contracts, the extension or early termination of existing contracts, the non-renewal or completion of current contracts, and adjustments to estimates for previously included contracts.
+There is no assurance our contract backlog will result in future revenues.
 The timing of the execution of new contracts and other changes are affected by the funding cycles of the government and can vary from quarter to quarter.
-New contract awards are the estimated amount of future revenues to be recognized under contracts awarded during a specified period, including adjustments to estimates for contracts awarded during a specified period, including adjustments to estimates for contracts awarded in previous periods ("New Contract Awards").
+New contract awards are the estimated amount of future revenues to be recognized under contracts awarded during a specified period, including adjustments to estimates for contracts awarded in previous periods ("New Contract Awards").
 Information regarding New Contract Awards is not comparable to, nor should it be substituted for, an analysis of reported revenues.
 Due to variability, New Contract Awards are presented on a trailing-twelve-months ("TTM") basis.
 The book-to-bill ratio for our Federal Government Segment is the ratio of New Contract Awards to revenues for a specified period.
 Contract backlog coverage ratio is calculated as total Contract Backlog divided by TTM revenues.

-Year Ended December 31, (Dollars in millions) 2023 2022 2021 New Contract Awards \$ 1,022.2 \$ 1,073.3 \$ 1,157.0 Book-to-Bill Ratio 0.8 to 1 0.9 to 1 1.1 to 1 Dec ember 31, (Dollars in millions) 2023 2022 2021 Funded Contract Backlog \$ 543.5 \$ 582.3 \$ 529.2 Negotiated Unfunded Contract Backlog 2,466.0 2,681.2 2,472.0 Contract Backlog \$ 3,009.5 \$ 3,263.5 \$ 3,001.2 Contract Backlog Coverage Ratio 2.4 to 1 2.9 to 1 2.6 to 1
+Year Ended December 31, (Dollars in millions) 2024 2023 2022 New Contract Awards \$ 1,340.5 1,022.2 \$ 1,073.3 Book-to-Bill Ratio 1.1 to 1 0.8 to 1 0.9 to 1 Dec (Dollars in millions) 2024 2023 2022 Funded Contract Backlog \$ 529.0 \$ 543.5 \$ 582.3 Funded Contract Backlog Negotiated Unfunded Contract Backlog \$ 529.0 2,589.6 \$ 543.5 2,466.0 \$ 582.3 2,681.2 6 \$ \$ \$ \$ \$ \$ Negotiated Unfunded Contract Backlog \$ \$ 2,589.6 \$ \$ 2,466.0 2,681.2